-Most sustainability standards are designed is to specify the management practices that producers and factories should follow to be eligible for certification and ultimately deemed “responsible” or “sustainable”.
+Most sustainability standards specify the management practices that producers and factories should follow to be eligible for certification, and ultimately be deemed “responsible” or “sustainable”.

-This approach does not easily allow a certified entity to make a claim about a specific aspect of their social and environmental performance.
-It also does not act as an incentive to drive them to improve over time.
-For standards organisations' this approach is also not helpful.
-It makes it difficult for them to report on their impacts and to target their support to enterprises where it is needed most.
+This approach does not easily allow a certified entity to make a claim about a specific aspect of its social and environmental performance; and neither does it act as an incentive to drive them to improve over time.
+This approach isn't helpful for standards organisations either: it makes it difficult for them to report on their impacts and to target their support to enterprises where it's most needed.

-Converting the practices specified in their standards into outcome based metrics and setting improvement targets.
+converting the practices specified in the standards into outcome-based metrics and setting improvement targets

-- Implementing metric-based data and reporting frameworks related to the sustainability goals they are aiming to achieve
+- implementing metric-based data and reporting frameworks related to the sustainability goals they're aiming to achieve.

-The SDGs are proving to be useful to help define these metrics and promote interoperability between sustainability tools that are using different strategies to achieve the same sustainability outcomes.
-By aligning on metrics, standards can support whole sectors to measure their performance and demonstrate impact, as well as assess the effectiveness of that change to determine further steps to improve.
+The SDGs are proving useful in helping to define these metrics and promoting interoperability between sustainability tools which are using different strategies to achieve the same sustainability outcomes.
+By aligning on metrics, standards can support whole sectors to measure their performance and demonstrate impact, as well as assess the effectiveness of that change in guiding further improvements.